 Ahh, December!
 Probably my absolute favourite month of the year, mainly due to the fact that its completely acceptable to indulge in all things festive with no excuse, just because its Christmas!
 Give me mince pies, mulled wine, Christmas markets, decorations and cheese boards!
 Much to Dan’s dismay, I’m one of those annoying people who absolutely adores every single thing about Christmas, and will listen to as much Christmas music and watch as many Christmas films as I can possibly squeeze in between now and the 25th.
-I’m also one of those weird people who LOVES wrapping presents, and this year I’ve got in to it in a big way.
+I’m also one of those weird people who LOVES doing the Christmas gift wrapping, and this year I’ve got in to it in a big way.

 This Christmas is all about brights in our home – I’ve gone all out with the kitsch and colourful decorations (bordering on tacky, but I love it!) so I wanted my presents to match the theme as they’ll be sitting under my tree until the big day itself.
 Also, I wanted to go for something a little different to the usual printed plasticky paper, and instead thought I’d do my little bit for the environment and choose brown recycled parcel paper – a blank canvas to adorn in all things festive!